Loghin024/ml-algorithms-tourism-analysis/README.md

-# Supervised Learning for Tourism Dataset: Revenue Maximization via Activity Ranking
+# Machine Learning Algorithms Tourism Analysis

 ## Overview
 This project evaluates supervised learning algorithms to optimize revenue in the tourism sector.
 Using the provided dataset, we rank six activity categories (`Nature`, `Historical`, `Cultural`, `Beach`, `Adventure`, `Urban`) to maximize revenue (`Revenue`) and/or revenue per visitor (`Revenue/Visitors`) for a country-specific context.